Optimization of Tree Ensembles: Proofs

 Therefore, $y_{t,\ell}$ is upper bounded by $\sum_{j \in \cond(\bar{s})} x_{\var(\bar{s}),j}$ and lower bounded by 0 (by \eqref{prob:SubPrimal_ynonnegative}).
 Since $\bar{s} \in \leftsplits(\ell^*)$ and from the definition of $\getLeaf$, it must be that $\sum_{j \in \cond(\bar{s})} x_{\var(\bar{s}),j} = 0$.
 Therefore, $y_{t,\ell}$ must be equal to zero.

 From the above reasoning, we have shown that $y_{t,\ell} = 0$ for every $\ell \neq \ell^*$.
 By constraint~\eqref{prob:SubPrimal_ysumtoone}, it must be that $y_{t,\ell^*} = 1 - \sum_{\ell \neq \ell^*} y_{t,\ell} = 1 - 0 = 1$.
-The resulting solution is therefore \emph{exactly the same} as the one proposed in the proposition; it follows that the proposed solution $\yb_t$ is the only feasible solution to problem~\eqref{prob:SubPrimal}. \\
+The resulting solution is therefore \emph{exactly the same} as the one proposed in the proposition; it follows that the proposed solution $\yb_t$ is the only feasible solution to \problemeqref{prob:SubPrimal}. \\

 \textbf{Optimality}.
-Since $\yb_t$ is the only feasible solution of problem~\eqref{prob:SubPrimal}, it must also be its optimal solution.
+Since $\yb_t$ is the only feasible solution of \problemeqref{prob:SubPrimal}, it must also be its optimal solution.
 This completes the proof. \Halmos